simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 **Biometric authentication** provides a higher level of security than traditional authentication methods.
 It is difficult to replicate a person's biometric data, making it almost impossible for an unauthorized person to gain access to a device or service.

-In conclusion, **biometric authentication** is a reliable, secure, and convenient way to verify an individual's identity.
+Wrapping up, **biometric authentication** is a reliable, secure, and convenient way to verify an individual's identity.
 It is a technology that is constantly evolving and improving, and we can expect to see more widespread use of biometric authentication in the future.

 ## Advancements in Biometric Authentication Technology